Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

         2. This is followed by easily readable navigation bar to go to the page of their choice.
 There is a Hero Image with brand text followed by an "About Us Section".

-        3. Between the "Hero-Image" and "About Us' section there is also a small arrow which allows users to understand there is more details below the about-us section to which they may go directly.
+        3. Between the "Hero-Image" and "About Us' section there is also a small arrow which indicates to users that there are more details below the about-us section to which they may go directly.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.